gretelai/trainer/README.md

 # Get Started

 ## Running the notebook
-Launch the [Notebook](https://github.com/gretelai/trainer/blob/main/notebooks/gretel-trainer.ipynb) in [Google Colab](https://colab.research.google.com/github/gretelai/trainer/blob/main/notebooks/gretel-trainer.ipynb) or your preferred environment.
+1. Launch the [Notebook](https://github.com/gretelai/trainer/blob/main/notebooks/gretel-trainer.ipynb) in [Google Colab](https://colab.research.google.com/github/gretelai/trainer/blob/main/notebooks/gretel-trainer.ipynb) or your preferred environment.
+2. Add your dataset and [Gretel API](https://console.gretel.cloud) key to the notebook.
+3. Generate synthetic data!

 **NOTE**: Either delete the existing or choose a new cache file name if you are starting a dataset run from scratch.